TApplencourt/mkl-verbose-toolkit/README.md

 ```

-When building applications that call Intel MKL functions, it may be useful to determine:
+When building applications that call Intel MKL functions / cuBLAS functions, it may be useful to determine:
  - which computational functions are called,
  - what parameters are passed to them, and
  - how much time is spent to execute the functions.

-You can get an application to print this information to a standard output device by enabling Intel MKL Verbose.
-More information at https://software.intel.com/en-us/articles/verbose-mode-supported-in-intel-mkl-112
+You can get an application to print this information to a standard output device by enabling Intel MKL Verbose (https://software.intel.com/en-us/articles/verbose-mode-supported-in-intel-mkl-112) or cuBLAS log (https://docs.nvidia.com/cuda/cublas/index.html#cublasLoggerConfigure)

-We propose 2 script to facilitate the generation and the parsing of MKL Verbose log file:
+We propose  script to facilitate the generation and the parsing of Math Verbose log file:
-- To parse the log file and generate summary tables, use `mkl_parse`.
+- To parse the log file and generate summary tables, use `mkl_parse.py`` or `cublas_parse.py`
-- To restrict the verbosity for one MPI_RANK, use `mkl_hook` wrapper.
+- To restrict the verbosity for one `MPI_RANK`, use `mkl_hook` wrapper.

-# mkl_parse
+# {mkl,cublas}_parse
-Generate a summary for "MKL_verbosed" log files.
+Generate a summary for "{MKL,cublas}_verbosed" log files.
 For LAPACK, display the cummulative time spend by function, the range of arguments of those function, and the most expensive function calls.

 For FTT, display the rank and I/O tensors.
 Support batched calls.

 ## Requirement / Installation:

-- python3
+`python3` is need and the following packages:

-- tabulate package
+- `tabulate`
-- greenlet
+- `greenlet`
-- tqdm
+- `tqdm`

+One can simply do:
 ```
 pip install -r requirements.txt conda install --file requirements.txt
 ```
 ## Usage
 ```
-usage: mkl_parse.py [-h] [-n #] [filename]
+usage: {mkl,cublas}_parse.py [-h] [-n #] [filename]

-Generate a summary for "MKL_verbosed" log files. $MKLROOT will be used to match MKL arguments name with respective values.
+Generate a summary for "{MKL,cublas}_verbosed" log files. $MKLROOT will be used to match MKL arguments name with respective values.

 positional arguments: